BoxOfDevs/BoxOfBits/README.md

 ========
    • EssentialsPE - The original plugin that inspired BoxOfBits.

-   • Taki21, applqpak, Vaivez66, and remote_vase - For help with development.
+   • The whole BoxOfDevs team - For major help with development.

    • Various plugins - To develop this I had to take and customize many chunks of code from plugins all over the place.